thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 views, tenants, customers, dashboards, data converters, scheduler events, blob entities or customers.
 In the example was created an alias that filters a list of several devices, which in this case are Device D and Device E.

-Let's learn how to add a group entities alias:
+Let's learn how to add a Entity list alias:
 1. Enter the dashboard edit mode.
 2. In the upper right corner of the window, click the "Entity alias" icon.
 3. In the opened Entity aliases window, click the "Add alias" button on the left of the dialog.